phinguyen44/BADS_Project_WS1617/Notes/Phi Notes.md

     2. Order information
     3. Item information
     4. Additional information that we would like but can't add (e.g. online reviews, checkout process, etc.)
 3. How does xgboost handle non-linear interactions?
-Can it create a non-linear decision boundary with being fed linear features? - apparently yes it can! since it's a tree, automatatically detects non-linear feature interactions (STILL NEED PAPER FOR THIS)
+Can it create a non-linear decision boundary with being fed linear features? - apparently yes it can! since it's a tree, automatically detects non-linear feature interactions (STILL NEED PAPER FOR THIS)
 4. Do we need to do any type of feature selection?
 Does it natively do feature selection? - looks like it does!
+5. Use [WOE](https://stats.stackexchange.com/questions/189568/replacing-variables-by-woe-weight-of-evidence-in-logistic-regression/229039) - includes advantages and disadvantages
+    - Don't forget to 0 out cases in unknown set if they don't appear in known set
+    - How do we prevent overfitting (bias) with WOE?
+Use cross-validation then perform WOE on the variables

 ## Model Generation